webmemo-code/flickr-to-instagram-automation/README.md

 ```
 Warning: No photos found in the album
 ```
-- Check that the album ID in `config.py` is correct
+- Check that the album ID in your GitHub repository variables is correct
 - Verify the album exists and contains photos
 - Ensure album is public or accessible with your API key